- Microsoft Photos can sometimes crash and become unresponsive, and that's when measures need to be taken.

 5. Use PowerShell

-- Go to Start > type PowerShell and then right-click on it and select Run as an administrator.
+- Right-click it, and select Run as an administrator.

 - Search for Microsoft Photos to download and install it on your system.